-The City Council directs the City Manager to initiate this work immediately and that the Planning Commission to incorporate zoning reform and updating the Housing Element into its 2021 and 2022 work plan.
-Staff and the commission, with consultants, should conduct extensive community outreach during the course of this update and examine how other cities have updated their Housing Elements and zoning to meet statutory requirements, achieve greater socio-economic diversity and a more equitable distribution of housing city-wide, including but not limited to, such as Minneapolis, Portland, Austin, San Diego, and Sacramento-have prepared for and implemented similar missing middle housing.
+The City Council directs the City Manager to initiate this work immediately and the Planning Commission to incorporate zoning reform and updating the Housing Element into its 2021 and 2022 work plan.
+Staff and the commission, with consultants, should conduct extensive community outreach during the course of this update and examine how other cities, such as Minneapolis, Portland, Austin, San Diego, and Sacramento have prepared for and implemented similar missing middle housing.